-Since we want our businesses to thrive and live a long time, we opt for inbound eating over the gluttony of outbound.
+Since we want our businesses to thrive and live a long time, we opt for inbound eating over the gluttony of outbound from a philosophical level.
 You know that saying, "nothing tastes as good as skinny feels?"
 Yep, that works here too.
-That's not to say we don't partake in a taste of outbound every now and again, because we absolutely do, but in order to maintain this figure it's always in moderation.
+That's not to say we don't partake in a taste of outbound every now and again, because we absolutely do, but in order to maintain this figure it's always in moderation, and always executed with inbound in mind.

 So, what is it that makes inbound so much healthier than outbound?
 After going through the chart below, we think you'll discover many of the same ties we did when formulating this food analogy.
 You could also find out with a free consultation: